chrishayesmu/XCOM-LW-CommunityEdition/README.md

 # Installation

+> :warning: Long War: Community Edition is a work in progress.
+Any release not marked as Stable is likely to be full of bugs, and you will probably not be able to play an entire campaign.

 If you're planning to work on LWCE, or write mods for LWCE, see [building locally](#building-lwce-locally).
-If you just want to install LWCE to check it out, head over to [Releases](https://github.com/chrishayesmu/XCOM-LW-CommunityEdition/releases), download the latest, and look at the `README.txt` included within.
+If you just want to install LWCE to check it out, head over to [Releases](https://github.com/chrishayesmu/XCOM-LW-CommunityEdition/releases), download the latest, and run the installer.

 # Uninstalling LWCE

-Uninstalling LWCE is extremely easy.
-During installation, you should have used PatcherGUI or Long War Mod Manager to install our bytecode patch file.
-These tools create an "uninstall" file that you can use to revert the bytecode to its original state.
-Once you've done that, you're good - no need to delete any of the `.ini` files or other files you installed (though you can if you want to).
+As LWCE modifies game binaries directly, there is no easy way to revert back to Long War 1.0.
+You can use Steam to validate game files and restore those binaries, then reinstall Long War 1.0 on top of that.

 # Project goals